scionproto/scion/doc/control-plane.rst

 Intra-ISD Path-Segment Registration
 -----------------------------------

-Every *registration period* (determined by each AS), the AS's control service selects of PCBs to transform into path segments:
+Every *registration period* (determined by each AS), the AS's control service selects PCBs to transform into path segments:

 - Up-segments, which allow the infrastructure entities and endpoints in this AS to communicate with